 Smaller churches can still get in on the action by selling pastries, coffee and fruit drinks before services.

-As part of branding strategies, churches are creating magazines to market the ministries.
+As part of branding strategies, ministries are creating magazines to market their churches.
 For this fundraising idea, you can sell ad space to local businesses.

 Every church will have one at some point.
 Fundraising for capital campaigns comes down to creating tier-level financial strategies to encourage members to invest in the future of the church.
 If you're interested in creating a capitol campaign for your church, check out our free Church Capitol Campaign Guide.
 It has everything you need to know to get started.